 - Commercialisation of biotechnology

 Students in both specialisations take coursework covering our main experimental fields of interest, as well as commercialisation of biotechnology.
 Thus, students graduating from our programme possess a cross-disciplinary approach to addressing biotechnological problems.

-This study is applicabable through our local admission service using the code 4400.
+Apply through our local admission service using the code 5452 (Commercial) or 5455 (Experimental).
 Click the Apply button on this page to proceed.

 For both specialisation modules of the programme, your degree from higher education must fulfil the following requirements:

 - The equivalent of at least 80 ECTS credits in natural sciences and mathematics, with a solid foundation in chemistry and biology.
 Coursework in biochemistry must be included, with a minimum grade of C.